 Richmond Hospital Redevelopment Project

-Richmond Hospital will be adding a new nine-floor acute care tower, the Yurkovich Family Pavilion, which includes an intensive care unit; a fully equipped medical imaging department; a pharmacy; and short-stay pediatrics.
+Richmond Hospital will be adding a new acute care tower, the Yurkovich Family Pavilion, which includes an intensive care unit; a fully equipped medical imaging department; a pharmacy; and short-stay pediatrics.
 This will give Richmond, with its growing and aging population, the acute care it needs moving into the future.

 Project scope